gartung/clang_cms/README.txt

 Export the path to the new clang binary ( Bash example ):

+You will need to include the paths to clang, scan-build and scan-view in your path

-export PATH=<llvm install dir>/bin/:$PATH
+export PATH=$PATH:(llvm install path)/bin/:(llvm install path)/tools/clang/tools/scan-build/:(llvm install path)/tools/clang/tools/scan-view/

 To see a listing of all available checkers, also the CMS-specific ones, you can run the scan-build command:

-<llvm install dir>/tools/clang/tools/scan-build/scan-build -load-plugin libclangSAplugin.so
+scan-build -load-plugin libclangSAplugin.so

 Test out the newly compiled and modified clang, cd into the clang_cms/test folder and run:

-<llvm install dir>/tools/clang/tools/scan-build/scan-build -load-plugin ../lib/libclangSAplugin.so -enable-checker threadsafety  -enable-checker optional.ClassChecker -enable-checker optional.FunctionChecker make -B
+scan-build -load-plugin ../lib/libclangSAplugin.so -enable-checker threadsafety  -enable-checker optional.ClassChecker -enable-checker optional.FunctionChecker make -B

-This will produce a clang static analyzer html your can open in your favorite browser.
+This will produce a clang static analyzer html you can open in your favorite browser.
 You can find the location in the output line, something along the lines:

 scan-build: 41 bugs found.
 scan-build: Run 'scan-view /tmp/scan-build-2015-07-23-123119-18007-1' to examine bug reports.

 firefox /tmp/scan-build-2015-07-23-123119-18007-1/index.html

-You will need to include the paths to clang, scan-build and scan-view in your path

-export PATH=$PATH\:(llvm install path)/bin/\:(llvm install path)/tools/clang/tools/scan-build/\:(llvm install path)/tools/clang/tools/scan-view/

 If you also want to generate the reports for thread-safety, you also need to add the additional parameters to scan-build.